Skip to main content

 13 November – 18 December 2024

-Join us at the James Joyce Centre where our lifelong learning founder, Dr. Caroline Elbay, presents Cities in Literature and Music course this autumn!
+Join us at the James Joyce Centre where our lifelong learning founder, Dr. Caroline Elbay, presents Cities in Literature and Music.

 Together with exploring the concept of ‘The City’ through commentators such as Italo Calvino (Invisible Cities) and Jonathan Raban (Soft City), this course will take readers to Dublin with James Joyce’s bildungsroman, A Portrait of the Artist as a Young Man.
 A taste of Victorian decadence is guaranteed as readers explore the labyrinthine city of Victorian London through Oscar Wilde’s novel The Picture of Dorian Gray before proceeding to Paris with Gaston Leroux’s Phantom of the Opera.
 A journey to warmer and more sultry climes will transport readers to Cordoba and Prosper Merimee’s novella Carmen.
 Finally, our winterreise (winter journey) will terminate in the beautiful ‘city of spires’: Franz Kafka’s Prague with The Metamorphosis and Utz by Bruce Chatwin.